 41. The habit of Excellence

-Committing to becoming excellent at whatever it is that you do is deciding to be successful.
+Committing to becoming excellent at whatever you do means deciding to be successful.

 42. The journal-keeping habit

-Your journal can be much than a place to record events or vent.
+Your journal can be much more than a place to record events or vent.
 It can be a place where you jot down important ideas and goals and plan their execution.

 43. The habit of humility

 You can never become too successful to learn.
-Your way is not always the right way so it would be a useful habit to check your pride from time to time and drop your pride at the door.
+Your way is not always the right way, so it would be a useful habit to check your pride from time to time and drop it at the door.

 44. The habit of listening

 Listening helps in defusing tension and eliminating negative feelings.
 Plus, you can learn a lot about yourself and others by just listening more

 45. The habit of realism

 Successful people don’t live in a world of fantasy.
 They face reality as it is, head-on.

 46. The habit of never taking “no” for an answer

-The hundreds of “no”s you hear does not mean that your idea or request is not possible, it just means that you have to try again a different way again.
+The hundreds of NOs you hear do not mean that your idea or request is impossible; it just means you have to try a different way again.